MicrosoftDocs/bing-docs/bing-docs/bing-web-search/create-bing-search-service-resource.md

 ---
-title: Sign up for a subscription key
+title: Create Bing Search Services Resource
 titleSuffix: Bing Search Services
-description: Use Azure Marketplace to sign up for a Bing Search Service subscription and get your subscription key.
+description: Use Azure Marketplace to sign up for a Bing Search Service and get your key.
 services: bing-search-services
 author: swhite-msft
 manager: ehansen
 ms.service: bing-search-services
 ms.subservice: bing-web-search
 ms.topic: conceptual
-ms.date: 07/15/2020
+ms.date: 10/18/2020
 ms.author: scottwhi
 ---

-# Sign up for a subscription key
+# Create Bing Search resource through Azure Marketplace

-To use Bing Search Service APIs, you need a subscription key.
-Here are the steps to sign up for a Bing Search Service subscription and get your subscription key.
+Here are the steps to create a Bing Search Service resource through Azure Marketplace and get your key.

 1. Go to <a href="https://portal.azure.com" target="_blank">Azure Portal</a> and sign in with your Microsoft account.
-If you don't have an account, click **Sign up for a free account**.
+If you don't have a Microsoft account, click **Create one!**.
 1. From the portal, type *Bing* in the search box.
 1. Under **Marketplace** in the search results, select the Bing service you're interested in (for example, **Bing Search**).
 1. If you have a free trial or pay account, skip to [Create your Bing resource](#create-your-bing-resource).
 1. On the **Create a free account** splash screen, click **Start free**.
-1. Next, you have the option of continuing with the free trial (click **Start free** again) or paying for a subscription (click **Or buy now**).
+1. Next, you have the option of continuing with the free trial (click **Start free** again) or paying for an Azure subscription (click **Or buy now**).
 You can always start with the free trial and pay for a subscription later.

 ## Free trial option